Jacksonaustin/zomboid-server/README.md

 ## why this exists

 Mostly to actually learn OpenShift instead of just reading about it, and partly because a Project Zomboid server with friends is funnier to justify as a "learning project" than yet another static site.
-Also yes, an actual principal architect at Red Hat is indirectly responsible for this existing, which feels like it should count for something on a resume.